PAINT MANUFACTURING / OVER-SPRAY AIR POLLUTION CONTROL

 A major automotive component supplier needed to control the emissions from its paint spray process.
-The plant emissions had characteristics common to many paint spray plants: high air flow, low volatile organic compound (VOC) concentration and particulate.
+The plant emissions had characteristics common to many paint booth applications; high air flow, low volatile organic compound (VOC) concentration and particulate.

 Plastic Components Painting

-A plastic injection molding company in Wisconsin is known as a world-class leader in the industry for their secondary decorating and assembly capabilities, their successes prompted the need for pollution control equipment.
+A plastic injection molding company is known as a world-class leader in the automotive industry for their secondary decorating and assembly capabilities but their successes prompted the need for pollution control equipment.

 An automotive parts company had a paint batch mixing and filling operation that used solvents in their primers and fillers.
-They needed an air pollution control device to handle the volatile organic compounds (VOCs) emitted by these solvents used in their processes.
+They needed an air pollution control device to handle the volatile organic compounds (VOCs) emitted from their processes.